omnistrate-oss/omnistrate-sdk-go/v1/docs/OutputParameterApiAPI.md

 func main() {
-	serviceId := "s-12345678" // string | The ID of the service that this output parameter belongs to id := "op-12345678" // string | The ID of the output parameter productTierVersion := "Aut sed aliquam veritatis." // string | Product tier version of the resource to describe.
+	serviceId := "s-12345678" // string | The ID of the service that this output parameter belongs to id := "op-12345678" // string | The ID of the output parameter productTierVersion := "Magni porro." // string | Product tier version of the resource to describe.
 If not specified, the latest version is described. (optional) productTierId := "Beatae beatae." // string | ProductTierId of the resource to describe.
 Needs to specified in combination with the product tier version (optional)

 	configuration := openapiclient.NewConfiguration()